 The competition for attention on social media is fierce, and as always, the key to getting ahead is getting started.
 For brands interested in building out a cohesive social shopping experience, we’ve listed 12 hands-on tactics to consider.

-Social commerce is all about the content.
+Social commerce is all about content.
 As a ground rule, people turn to social media to consume content that is either educational, inspirational, or entertaining.
-So the first thing to do is make sure that your content ticks at least one of those boxes.
+So the first thing to do is ensure that your content ticks at least one of those boxes.

 Engaging via direct messaging can be a great way of humanizing your brand and connecting with your customers.

 3. Build a Tailored Social Shopping Experience

 One great feature when using Facebook for social commerce is that the Facebook Shops are customizable, meaning you can build a customized experience consistent with your brand.
 You can customize everything from fonts to colors and images and even import your existing product catalog from your website.

 4. Create a Visual Social Storefront with Instagram

 According to Instagram’s numbers, 60% of people discover new products and services on their platform.
 And many users say that if they’re inspired by something they see on Instagram, they want to find and buy it immediately.